 How do resilient systems work with nature?
 How do systems become more integrated with natural ecological processes.
 How can natural processes become ecological engineers working on our behalf instead of enemies to be fought?
 The next chapter helps you make your systems more ecologically integrated.

 As we work with nature we encounter another resilience paradox.
 Ecologically resilient systems are highly diverse, but too much diversity can destroy a system.
 The following chapter shows that only through complementary diversity does resilience results.

-Foremost among the qualities crucial to resilience are those which back up and reproduce the system.
-Whether it’s a backup business plan, seed stock, son, daughter or employee, who’s got your back?
+Foremost among the qualities crucial to resilience are those which renew, back up and reproduce the system.
+Whether it’s a daughter, a backup business plan, replacement parts, a son or an employee, who’s got your back?